KyleMardell/bee-teach/TESTING.md

 - Run the tests with the terminal command "python3 manage.py test"

 - Forms
+The form tests include testing for valid and invalid forms of all kinds.
     - Comment Form
         - test_form_is_valid
         - test_form_is_invalid